data2intelligence/collapsible_tree/README.md

 ---
 For general purpose, your input data would be a **.csv** file which contains three parts: child-parent relationship, values for features you want to display, and the size of each child node.

 In the **.csv** file, the first two column "parent" and "id" are used to represent the child-parent relationship.
 Each child node, except the root, should a parent node.
 The root should have no value for their "parent" column.
-The "id" is reuiqred to be unique, whereas you can use duplicated "label"s for nodes when labeling the node in the diagram.
+The "id" is reuiqred to be unique, whereas you could use duplicated "label"s for nodes when labeling the node in the diagram.
 The "size" column is used to calculate the weighted average if each node have different number of data points.
 For other columns, you could store values for any features that you are going to visualize in the tree structure.

 We will use scRNA sequencing data as an example to show that how to format the input data: